dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 The app can define separate `Startup` classes for different environments (for example, `StartupDevelopment`), and the appropriate startup class is selected at runtime by convention.
 The class whose name suffix matches the current environment is prioritized.
 If the app is run in the Development environment and includes both a `Startup` class and a `StartupDevelopment` class, the `StartupDevelopment` class is used.
 See [Working with multiple environments](xref:fundamentals/environments#startup-conventions) for more information.

-The `Startup` class constructor can accept dependencies that are provided through [dependency injection (DI)](xref:fundamentals/dependency-injection).
+The `Startup` class constructor can accept dependencies defined by the host.
 A common use of DI with the `Startup` class is to inject [IHostingEnvironment](/dotnet/api/Microsoft.AspNetCore.Hosting.IHostingEnvironment).
 This approach can be used to configure services as an alternative to the convention-based approach described above:

 [!code-csharp[Main](startup/snapshot_sample/Startup2.cs)]